 Blood cultures are incubated for several days before being reported as negative.
 Some types of bacteria and fungi grow more slowly than others and/or may take longer to detect if initially present in low numbers.

-When a blood culture is positive, the specific microorganism causing the infection is identified and susceptibility testing is performed to inform the health practitioner which antibiotics are most likely to be effective for treatment.
+When a blood culture is positive, the specific microbe causing the infection is identified and susceptibility testing is performed to inform the healthcare practitioner which antibiotics are most likely to be effective for treatment.

 In many laboratories, the blood culture testing process is automated with instruments continuously monitoring the samples for growth of bacteria or fungi.
-This allows for timely reporting of results and for the health practitioner to direct antimicrobial therapy to the specific microorganism present in the blood.
+This allows for timely reporting of results and for the healthcare practitioner to direct antimicrobial therapy to the specific microbe present in the blood.
 Because treatment must be given as soon as possible in cases of sepsis, broad-spectrum antimicrobials that are effective against several types of bacteria are usually given intravenously while waiting for blood culture results.
-Antimicrobial therapy may be changed to a more targeted antibiotic therapy once the microorganism causing the infection is identified.
+Antimicrobial therapy may be changed to a more targeted antibiotic therapy once the microbe causing the infection is identified.

 How is the sample collected for testing?

-Usually, two to three blood samples are collected over a period of time and from different veins to increase the likelihood of detecting bacteria or fungi if they are present in the blood.
+Usually, two blood samples are collected from different veins to increase the likelihood of detecting bacteria or fungi if they are present in the blood.
 Multiple blood samples help to differentiate true pathogens, which will be present in more than one blood culture, from skin bacteria that may contaminate one of several blood cultures during the collection process.

 Blood is obtained by inserting a needle into a vein in the arm.
-The phlebotomist will put the blood into two culture bottles containing broth to grow microorganisms.
+The phlebotomist will put the blood into two culture bottles containing broth to grow microbes.
 These two bottles constitute one blood culture set.
-A second set of blood cultures should be collected from a different site, usually immediately after the first venipuncture, depending on the procedure followed.
-Any subsequent samples may be collected at later intervals.
-A single blood culture is collected from children since they often have high numbers of bacteria present in their blood when they are infected.
+A second set of blood cultures should be collected from a different site, immediately after the first venipuncture.
+A single blood culture may be collected from children since they often have high numbers of bacteria present in their blood when they have an infection.
 For infants and young children, the quantity of each blood sample will be smaller and appropriate for their body size.